-The troposphere begins at the surface and extends to around 7.5 miles.
+The troposphere begins at the surface and extends to around 20 km (12.4 miles).
 It contains roughly 80% of the mass of the atmosphere.
 This is where we get all our weather and it is where our passenger jets fly over that weather.

-The stratosphere extends from the troposphere to about 32 mi.
+The stratosphere extends from the troposphere to about 50 km (32 mi).
 The balloons we discussed fly in this area.

-The mesosphere extends from the stratosphere to around 52 mi.
+The mesosphere extends from the stratosphere to around 84 km (52 mi).
 It is the layer where most meteors burn up upon entering the atmosphere.

-The Thermosphere extends up to 240 miles and is considered outer space.
-The air is so rarefied that an individual molecule travels an average of 1/2 mile between collisions with other molecules.
+The Thermosphere extends up to 386 km (240 miles) and is considered outer space.
+The air is so rarefied that an individual molecule travels an average of 800 meters (1/2 mile) between collisions with other molecules.
 The International Space Station orbits in this layer.